 As a rule, Austrians, like many of their European neighbors, dress in a sophisticated, fairly conservative way, and overly revealing clothing is generally frowned upon.

-When preparing for your trip, pack classic pieces in neutral shades that you can easily mix and match, and add some color and style with accessories or one or two stand-out items.
+When preparing for your trip, pack classic pieces in neutral shades that you can easily mix and match with the rest of your travel capsule wardrobe, and add some color and style with accessories or one or two stand-out items.

 Pack like a pro with our Signature Packing Lists!